Frank Hoeft – design strategist working at the intersection of strategy, foresight, and human-AI collaboration. Based in Spain, working globally.

 Financial services are not intermediaries that do nothing between a service and a service consumer.
 They offer something—authentic products and services that can make perfect sense for their customers if they fit their actual needs.

-The rise of fintech for some years has made financial services begin to move towards a customer-centric approach.
+The rise of fintech pushed financial services towards a customer-centric approach.

 Consumers need life-centred design